Survival Kits for Senior Citizen Care – A Must Have At Home

 Survival Kit For Your Pet

-Don’t forget about your beloved pets during an emergency!
+Don’t forget about your beloved pets or service animals during an emergency!
 Your pet is a member of your family.
 It is easy to forget that a disaster can also be highly stressful for our pets.

 Prepare a portable survival kit for your pets.
 Include a leash, collar, poop bags, blanket, canned food, medicine, and a favorite toy to comfort them.
 Ensure you have enough supplies that will last several days.